 - Medium and large tablets provide a bigger screen area that can be especially useful for productivity apps, games and web browsing.
-Their larger size may mean they have a longer battery life because they have space for a bigger battery, but that's not always the case – all iPads, for example, are claimed to have a 10-hour battery life, regardless of size.

 Most tablets vary in capacity from 16GB to 128GB.
 How much space you'll need depends on how you intend to use the tablet.
 All tablets are fine for general use like checking emails, browsing the web, and streaming videos and other content over the internet, because that doesn't require much information to be actually stored on the tablet itself.